duckie/json_backbone/README.md

 # Contact

-Any critic, bug report or idea to improve it is welcome.
+Any feedback, critic, bug report or idea to improve it is welcome.